dybran/Project-20/Containerizing-a-PHP-Application-using-Jenkins-CD-Pipeline-and-Elastic-Container-Registry(ECR).md

 ## __AUTOMATE INFRASTRUCTURE PROVISIONING UTILIZING TERRAFORM OR PULUMI__

-I will undertake the provisioning of the infrastructure through the utilization of __Terraform__.
+I will undertake the provisioning of the infrastructure utilizing  __Terraform__.

 Additionally, I will demonstrate the provisioning process utilizing __Pulumi__, affording you the flexibility to select either of these Infrastructure as Code (IAC) tools.

 ## __Provisioning the Infrastructure using Terraform__